 Food and Drink in Salmon Arm

-Two cideries are located in Salmon Arm; Northyards Cider Company and Shuswap Cider Company, three wineries; Marionette, Larch Hills and Ovino, a distillery, Shuswap Highland Stills and craft beer at Barley Station Brew Pub.
+Two cideries are located in Salmon Arm: Northyards Cider Company and Shuswap Cider Company.
+There are also three wineries: Marionette, Larch Hills, and Ovino, a distillery, Shuswap Highland Stills, and a craft beer establishment at Barley Station Brew Pub.
 See more information below.

 Beautiful sunsets over Shuswap Lake at Salmon Arm.
 Photo: Wendy Nordvik-Carr©